preciofishbone/OmniaDocsG2/pages/reusable-content/index.rst

 A property that are not shown for users can be reused as well, for example Review date.

-Note that "Enable reuse content" must be turned in the Publishing App settings for this to be available, see: :doc:`Publishing App Settings </pages/page-settings/index>`
+Note that blocks with reused content are locked on the target page.
+They can no be edited there.
+Reused content can only be edited on the source page.
+Therefore you should probably not reuse for example Title, as you most likely will want a different title on the target page.

-On the source page you don't have to do anything else than make sure the information that should be reused is up to date.
+Also note that "Enable reuse content" must be turned in the Publishing App settings for this to be available, see: :doc:`Publishing App Settings </pages/page-settings/index>`

 Reuse Content
 *******************